Uyugan: History

 In 1782, Spanish Governor-General Jose Basco y Vargas sent an expedition to formally get the consent of the Ivatans to become subjects of the King of Spain.

-On June 26, 1783, de facto Ivatan independence was lost - a sad day to many Ivatans, but equally, a new beginning and a day of celebration to many other Ivatans.
-On that day (called Batanes Day today) the Spanish representatives of the King of Spain met the representatives of the chiefs and nobles of Batanes on the Plains of Vasay (in what is now Basco town) for the ceremonial formal annexation of Batanes to the Spanish Empire.
+On June 26, 1783, de facto Ivatan independence was lost when on that day (called Batanes Day today) the representatives of the Spanish Crown met the representatives of the chiefs and nobles of Batanes on the Plains of Vasay (in what is now Basco) for the ceremonial formal annexation of Batanes to the Spanish Empire.

 The new province was named Provincia de la Conception.
 Governor-General Jose Basco y Vargas was named "Conde de la Conquista de Batanes" and the capital town of Basco was named after him.
 The Dominican Order established missions, among them the San Jose de Ivana mission which included all of present-day Uyugan and Sabtang.

 The Americans followed the Spaniards to Batanes after the Spanish naval defeat at Manila Bay.
 The USS Princeton dropped anchor at Basco Bay in February 1900.
 In 1901, the province was reclassified to a township, but provincial status was restored in 1909, and with it the creation of Uyugan as a separate township (municipality).

-American public school system was introduced and general health and sanitation campaign was launched.
+The American public school system, and a general health and sanitation campaign were introduced at around this time.
 In the 1930s, the Americans built a better road system that replaced the road system (El Camino Real) built during the Spanish period.